 For patients with lung cancer, breast cancer, and colon cancer, monitoring vision changes is extremely important.
 Furthermore, getting regular check-ups by an experienced ophthalmologist can help to spot both vision changes and eye symptoms before the cancer reaches an advanced stage.
 These cancers generally manifest as tumors inside the eye, affecting vision and risking total vision loss in the affected eye.

 Leukemia can also affect the eyes, and generally presents as bleeding or damaged blood vessels of the retina.
-In some cases, a mass may be found behind the eye, and this can affect vision.
-Like patients of other forms of cancer, leukemia patients are encouraged to monitor their vision carefully, as well as have regular, extensive eye examinations.
+In some cases, a mass may appear behind the eye, and this can affect vision.
+Like patients of other forms of cancer, leukemia patients need to monitor their vision carefully.
+They also need to have regular, extensive eye examinations.

 Cancer Treatment and Your Eyes

 We wish we could tell you that cancer of the eye, and metastasis of other forms of cancer, were all you had to worry about, unfortunately, they aren’t.
 In addition to the vision problems that cancer can cause, cancer treatments also have the ability to affect the eyes.